Disappearance of Lisa Irwin

-The disappearance of Lisa Renée Irwin was reported after it was discovered that she was missing from her home in Kansas City, Missouri, in the early morning hours of October 4, 2011.
+The disappearance of Lisa Renée Irwin was reported after it was discovered that she was missing from her home in Kansas City, Missouri, United States, in the early morning of October 4, 2011.

 Events

 Deborah Bradley, Lisa's mother, said that Lisa's father, Jeremy Irwin, discovered her missing around 4:00 a.m. on Tuesday, October 4, 2011.
 According to Deborah, Lisa had been in her bed when she checked on her at 6:40 p.m. or at 10:40 p.m.
 Monday night, but when Jeremy came home from his late night job on Tuesday, he discovered "many of the home's lights were on, a window was open and the front door was unlocked".
 Later, the family told police that several cellphones were also missing.

 During the subsequent investigation, two witnesses were discovered who claimed to have seen a man walking down the street with a baby.
 Police were able to find and question a man matching the description of one witness, but the other witness claimed that his photo did not match the man they saw.

 On October 19, 2011, a search was performed of the Irwin home, and court documents showed that a cadaver dog turned up a scent of a dead body that might have been Lisa, near the mother's bed.
 Items removed from the home at the time the warrant was executed include a multicolor comforter, purple shorts, a multicolor Disney character shirt, a Glo Worm toy, a "Cars"-themed blanket, rolls of tape, and a tape dispenser.

 During an interview with the Associated Press, Deborah said the police had accused her of being involved in Lisa's disappearance, telling her "You did it.
 You did it.
 And we have nothing", and claimed that she had failed a lie detector test.
 Deborah and Jeremy announced the following week that they were organizing a reward in hopes that it would result in new information.